jci-metasys/powershell-metasysrestclient/README.md

 Password: *********
 ```

-The result of this command will return the root of the objects collection and it's direct descendants:
+This will invoke the `/objects` endpoint and display the response body.

 <!-- markdownlint-disable no-inline-html -->